 Our sightseeing attraction for today was the Managvat waterfall, about a 10-minute drive from where we stayed.

 The waterfall was gorgeous and makes for a nice 10-minute stop.
-But honestly, it felt very over-touristified and was more about the side shows and people lining up for their perfect Insta-shots.
+But honestly, it felt very over-touristed and was more about the side shows and people lining up for their perfect Insta shots.

-So you’ll find lots of souvenir-type places, skin-eating fish, coffee spots, a restaurant, and some playthings for the kids.
+So you’ll find lots of souvenir shops, skin-eating fish, coffee spots, a restaurant, and some toys for the kids.
 We let the kids jump on the trampoline and then left because it didn’t feel much like being in nature.
 Plus, they wanted slushies and donuts… things we didn’t want to buy with a whole day ahead of us!

 Luckily, the dull scenery ends when you arrive in Cappadocia.
-We got our first glimpse of the fascinating landscape adorned with intriguing rock formations and the buildings that have been carved from them.
+We got our first glimpse of the fascinating landscape, adorned with intriguing rock formations and buildings carved from them.

 Tonight, we arrived when it was still light, so we managed to snap a shot or two from the car window and the rooftop terrace at our cave hotel.